sifteo/thundercracker/docs/doxygen/src/gfx.md

 The Sifteo::BG0ROMDrawable class understands the Video RAM layout used in the BG0_ROM mode, plus it understands the ROM tileset layout enough to draw text and progress bars.
 You can find an instance of this class as the *bg0rom* member inside Sifteo::VideoBuffer.

-- __Note:__ Currently the ROM tileset artwork has not been finalized, so applications must not rely on specific tile indices.
+- __Warning:__ Currently the ROM tileset artwork has not been finalized, so applications must not rely on specific tile indices.
 It is important to use only the public functions in Sifteo::BG0ROMDrawable.

 ## SOLID

 The simplest video mode!
 It draws a single solid color, from the first entry in the Sifteo::Colormap.
 The colormap holds up to 16 colors in RGB565 format.
-You can find an instance of this calss as the *colormap* member inside Sifteo::VideoBuffer.
+You can find an instance of this class as the *colormap* member inside Sifteo::VideoBuffer.

 This mode can be used as a building block for advanced visual effects.
 When using windowing techniques to create a letterbox effect, for example, the SOLID mode can be used to paint a solid-color background.
 You can also use the SOLID mode to create bright flashes, wipes, and so on.